Key Points about Multi-Row Subqueries

 same

-as the employee and where thelocation_id
+department_idas the employee and where thelocation_idis 1000. - The

-subquery doesn't care about the specific values returned, just that at least one row matches the condition.
+EXISTSsubquery doesn't care about the specific values returned, just that at least one row matches the condition.

-5. Using NOT IN
+5. Using NOT IN with a Multi-Row Subquery:

-The NOT IN
+The NOT IN operator checks

 if a value from the outer query does not match any of the